 Our Breakfast Room

 Seats up to 14 guests at a time overlooking our colourful garden, in a light, bright but homely atmosphere.
-Help yourself to cereals, OJ, yoghurts and fresh fruit with warm croissants.
+Help yourself to cereals, OJ, yoghurts and fresh fruit.

 Weekends & bank holidays – 8.30am – 9.30am

 Please help yourself to any of the breakfast choice available on the dresser;

 Cereals, Orange Juice, Yoghurts, Fresh Fruit or Porridge.

 Bacon, Sausage, Egg, Baked Beans, Hash Brown & Grilled Tomato Served with brown or white toast.

 Mushrooms, Egg, Baked Beans, Hash Brown & Grilled Tomato Served with brown or white toast.

 With Mushrooms or Bacon on the side Served with brown/white toast.

 Warm Toasted Croissant